Geometry of Random Cayley Graphs of Abelian Groups: Introduction and Statement of Results

 \subsubsection{Overview of Random Cayley Graphs Project}

 This paper is one part of an extensive project on random Cayley graphs.
-There are three main articles \cite{HOt:rcg:abe:cutoff,HOt:rcg:matrix,HOt:rcg:abe:geom} (including the current one \cite{HOt:rcg:abe:geom}), a technical report \cite{HOt:rcg:abe:extra} and a supplementary document \cite{HOt:rcg:supp}. \textit{Each main article is readable independently.}
+There are three main articles \cite{HOt:rcg:abe:cutoff,HOt:rcg:matrix,HOt:rcg:abe:geom} (including the current one \cite{HOt:rcg:abe:geom}), a technical report \cite{HOt:rcg:abe:extra} and a supplementary document \cite{HOt:rcg:supp} containing deferred technical proofs. \textit{Each main article is readable independently.}

 The main objective of the project is to establish cutoff for the random walk and determining whether this can be written in a way that, up to subleading order terms, depends only on $k$ and $\abs G$; we also study universal mixing bounds, valid for all, or large classes of, groups.
 Separately, we study the distance of a uniformly chosen element from the identity, ie typical distance, and the diameter; the main objective is to show that these distances concentrate and to determine whether the value at which these distances concentrate depends only on $k$ and $\abs G$.